 Tipping etiquette was, and still is, very confusing for me since moving to United States from Poland.
-The tipping etiquette can be difficult and makes you feel uncomfortable anywhere you go so let’s make it straightforward.
+The tipping etiquette can be difficult and make you feel uncomfortable anywhere you go so let’s make it straightforward.

 Do people tip in Poland?

 Tips are not obligatory but are truly appreciated.
 The standard of services has grown much higher over last few years and the tipping culture has changed as well.
-For my parents, there was no such a thing as tips for service, they just didn’t even think about it and staff didn’t expect it.
+For my parents, there was no such a thing as tips for service, they didn’t think about it and staff didn’t expect it.
 My generation is little bit different.
-We believe we should reward good service with a good tip so it can be even better in the future.
+We believe we should reward good service with a good tip so that it can be even better in the future.

 When should I tip in Poland?

 You should definitely tip for a good service at the restaurant.
 You can also tip a housekeeping staff if you are satisfied with their service.
 It is recommended to tip your tour leader and local guides if you are happy with their work.